Pgrapher Configuration Improvements

 of the frame summer is already connected to the noise source.
 To

-indicate this special arrangement the iports
+indicate this special arrangement the iports and oports arguments

 are passed.
 These explicitly give the port descriptors to use for the

-resulting pnode
+resulting pnode.

 This may seem confusing but once worked out, the user of the resulting

-need not care.
+pnode need not care.
 The complexity is hidden.
 The user just needs

-node and connect it to others.
+to take this nominal node and connect it to others.

 Going further